Medically reviewed on March 14, 2018

-Avoid exposure to sunlight or bright indoor light for at least 40 hours after aminolevulinic acid is applied to your skin or scalp.
+Avoid exposure to sunlight or bright indoor light for up to 48 hours after Ameluz is applied to your skin or scalp.
 Wear a hat and clothing that covers your skin.
-Even if you miss your blue light treatment appointment, you must continue to avoid bright light for 40 hours.
+Even if you miss your light treatment appointment, continue avoiding bright light for up to 48 hours.

-Avoid using other medications on the areas treated with aminolevulinic acid unless your doctor tells you to.
+Avoid using other medications on the areas treated with Ameluz unless your doctor tells you to.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.